Dr. Tom Gilligan:

 Dr. Kistner enjoys the many different areas of veterinary medicine, but she has a special interest in working up internal medicine cases and client education.
 Her philosophy is to treat her patients as if they were her own pets.

 When Dr. Kistner is not at work, she enjoys spending time with family and friends.
 She and her husband have two wonderful children (daughter Brooklyn and son Mason).
-They also have three mixed breed dogs (Bella, Xena, Hope), two cats (Stanley and Star), and Daffodil the Holland Lop.
+They also have three mixed breed dogs, a cat and 2 pet rats.
 She loves to travel any opportunity that she gets.
 When the weather is nice, you will find her outdoors.
 She enjoys outings with her kids, taking photos, camping, canoeing, hiking, boating, snorkeling, and scuba diving.
 She is also actively involved with Keshena Animal Help and Rescue and regularly volunteers her time to provide veterinary care to the pets belonging to the members of the Menominee Indian Tribe of Wisconsin.